“Melbourne: The only Australian city with four seasons in one day” ~ Alyse.

 There is also a SkyBus that runs directly from Avalon to Melbourne CBD.
 The journey takes about an hour.
 As with the Tullamarine SkyBus, advance tickets are also valid for 3 months from the date of purchase.
 Handy!

 More info and book your Avalon SkyBus ticket in advance here.

-Things to know before you go to Melbourne
+Planning a Melbourne itinerary: Things to know before you visit

 You’ll need a Myki card to use the trams and Metro trains.
 It can be purchased from a number of locations, perhaps the easiest being convenience stores such as 7-Eleven.
 It costs AUD 15.00, where it’s AUD 6.00 for the card and AUD 9.00 of preloaded credit.
 Here’s where you can purchase a Myki card and top it up.
 If you plan on revisiting Melbourne in the future, hold on to your card instead of throwing it away so you can use it again.

 Make sure you tap on with your Myki card when using the trams and buses, and tap off once you exit so the correct fare is deducted from your balance.
 For the Public Transport Victoria train, tram and bus network maps, click here.